samjferrett/penang_training_workshop_2024/README.md

 Before plots 4. there is a function defined called build_hybrid() that shows how to calculate the hybrid forecast given wave types to use, a region, a season and a heavy rainfall event frequency.
 This iteration of the method requires pre-calculated datasets and so does not work for other inputs than region='PM', season='DJF' and pc=10 currently, though these required datasets can be calculated using supplied additional functions.

 ### hybrid_functions.py
 A set of functions that can be used to calculate conditional probabilities required for the hybrid method.
 Plus a class that demonstrates applying the hybrid forecast methodology to preexisting ensemble forecast data.
 Functions require GPM and GPM landsea mask also which can be retrieved at https://gpm.nasa.gov/data/directory.
-ERA5 wave phase files are available on request (s.j.ferrett@reading.ac.uk).
+ERA5 wave phase files are available on request (s.j.ferrett@reading.ac.uk) though the phase data for this event has been provided.

 Functions included:
 1. find_areathres() - Calculates the local 95th percentile rainfall threshold and the area threshold required for pc,